 On December 10, 2020, a single engine plane flew over the route of the Mountain Valley Pipeline (MVP) in West Virginia.
 During the flight, the pilot captured several thousand aerial photos of the MVP under construction.
-Volunteers from the MVW reviewed thousands of aerial photos to determine the extent of bare unvegetated soil in the pipeline right of way.
+Volunteers from the MVW recently reviewed thousands of aerial photos to determine the extent of bare unvegetated soil in the pipeline right of way.

 Photo review of construction of the MVP revealed numerous areas of exposed soils with inadequate ground cover and stabilization measures to protect the bare soil from erosive forces.
-The report includes photos with milepost locations of areas with slips or landslides, or lack of vegetative cover in the pipeline right-of-way in Greenbrier County, WV.
+The report includes photos with mile post location of areas with slips or landslides, or lack of vegetative cover in the pipeline right-of-way in Braxton and Lewis Counties, WV.
 Several of the areas in the photos are on steep slopes that show erosion occurring.
-Several of the bare soil areas are adjacent to stream crossings.
+Many of the bare soil areas are adjacent to stream crossings.

 The links to the aerial photos are below the inset photo.
-Hold down Ctrl and click the right mouse key for high resolution photos.
+Hold down Ctrl and click on the link to open the photo for review.
+The photos are High resolution photos and you can zoom in on specific areas to gain a close-up view of an area.